inessousacaldas/voyager/README.md

 ### Collectables
 - [x] Shield - makes the player invulnerable for some period of time
 - [x] Life - the player regains a life, if not full.
-If full, gains points.
+If full, gains points
 - [x] Energy - the player's energy is restored

 ### Asteroids